 You can quickly make the desktop look the way you want using System Preferences.
-Choose Apple ( $\bigstar$ ) > System Preferences from the menu bar.
-As you get to know your computer, explore System Preferences, your command center for most settings on your MacBook.
+Choose Apple (() > System Preferences from the menu bar.
+As you get to know your computer, explore System Preferences, your command center for most settings on your MacBook Pro.
 For more information, open Mac Help and search for "System Preferences" or for the specific preference you want to change.

-Putting Your MacBook to Sleep or Shutting It Down
+Putting Your MacBook Pro to Sleep or Shutting It Down

-When you finish working with your MacBook, you can put it to sleep or shut it down.
+When you finish working with your MacBook Pro, you can put it to sleep or shut it down.

-Putting Your MacBook to Sleep
+Putting Your MacBook Pro to Sleep

-If you'll be away from your MacBook for only a short time, put it to sleep.
+If you'll be away from your MacBook Pro for only a short time, put it to sleep.
 When the computer is in sleep, you can quickly wake it and bypass the startup process.

-To put your MacBook to sleep, do one of the following:
+To put your MacBook Pro to sleep, do one of the following:

-- Close the display. - Choose Apple ( $\bigstar$ ) > Sleep from the menu bar. - Press the power (也) button and click Sleep in the dialog that appears. - Choose Apple (€) > System Preferences, click Energy Saver, and set a sleep timer. - Press and hold the Play/Pause (>II) button on the Apple Remote for 3 seconds.
+- · Close the display. - Choose Apple () > Sleep from the menu bar. - Press the power (\circlearrowleft) button and click Sleep in the dialog that appears. - Choose Apple (5) > System Preferences, click Energy Saver, and set a sleep timer. - Press and hold the Play/Pause (>II) button on the Apple Remote for 3 seconds.

-NOTICE: Wait a few seconds until the sleep indicator light starts pulsing (indicating that the computer is in sleep and the hard disk has stopped spinning) before you move your MacBook.
-Moving your computer while the hard disk is spinning can damage it, causing loss of data or the inability to start up from the hard disk.
+NOTICE: Wait a few seconds until the sleep indicator light starts pulsing (indicating that the computer is in sleep and the hard disk has stopped spinning) before moving your MacBook Pro.
+Moving your computer while the disk is spinning can damage the hard disk, causing loss of data or the inability to start up from the hard disk.

-To wake your MacBook:
+To wake your MacBook Pro:

-- If the display is closed, simply open it to wake your MacBook. - If the display is already open, press the power (也) button or any key on the keyboard, or any button on the Apple Remote.
+- If the display is closed, simply open it to wake up your MacBook Pro. - If the display is already open, press the power (U) button or any key on the keyboard or any button on the Apple Remote.

-When your MacBook wakes from sleep, your applications, documents, and computer settings are exactly as you left them.
+When your MacBook Pro wakes from sleep, your applications, documents, and computer settings are exactly as you left them.

-Shutting Down Your MacBook
+Shutting Down Your MacBook Pro

-If you aren't going to use your MacBook for a day or two, it's best to shut it down.
+If you aren't going to use your MacBook Pro for a day or two, it's best to shut it down.
 The sleep indicator light goes on briefly during the shutdown process.

-To shut down your MacBook, do one of the following:
+To shut down your MacBook Pro, do one of the following:

-- Choose Apple ( $\bigstar$ ) > Shut Down from the menu bar. - Press the power (U) button and click Shut Down in the dialog that appears.
+- Choose Apple (É) > Shut Down from the menu bar. - Press the power (也) button and click Shut Down in the dialog that appears.

-If you plan to store your MacBook for an extended period of time, see "Important Handling Information" on page 59 for information about how to prevent your battery from draining completely.
+If you plan to store your MacBook Pro for an extended period of time, see "Important Handling Information" on page 65 for information about how to prevent the battery from draining completely.

-Life with Your MacBook
+Life with Your MacBook Pro